Is Physio Right For My Back & Neck Pain?

 Physio helps.
 Get back doing what you do.

 Call Shalini at (416) 792-7447 to book an appointment.
-Or you can book online, even late at night.
-Just click on one of our physios on this page and you can look for a time in the schedule that works for you.
+Or you can see our schedules online and book one yourself.
+Just click on one of our physios on this page and find a time in the schedule that works for you.